tiepdotme/samwize.com/_posts/2015-09-02-how-to-host-a-website-on-github-pages.markdown

     git remote add origin https://github.com/yourusername/yourproject.git
     git push -u origin gh-pages

-If you have an existing respository, create a new `gh-pages` branch, and make sure it is your default branch in your repos settings.
+If you have an existing repository, create a new `gh-pages` branch, and make sure it is your default branch in your repos settings.

 ## Configure Domain Name